-During the year, the management performed impairment review for the goodwill.
+During the year ended 31 December 2021, the management performed impairment review for the goodwill.
 The recoverable amount of the CGU has been determined by a value-in-use calculation based on the cash flow forecast derived from the most recent financial budgets and estimated future cash flows covering a 5-year period as approved by management.
-The CGU's cash flows are extrapolated using a steady 2% growth rate (31 December 2020: 3%).
+The CGU's cash flows are extrapolated using a steady 2% growth rate.
 This growth rate is based on the relevant industry growth forecasts and does not exceed the average long-term growth rate for the relevant industry.
-All cash flows are using a pre-tax discount rate of 16.52% (31 December 2020: 15.21%), that reflect the risks specific to the CGU.
-No impairment loss was recognised in respect of goodwill allocated to this CGU for the year as the recoverable amount to this CGU exceeded its carrying amount (31 December 2020: Nil).
+All cash flows are using a pre-tax discount rate of 16.52%, that reflect the risks specific to the CGU.
+No impairment loss was recognised in respect of goodwill allocated to this CGU for the year as the recoverable amount to this CGU exceeded its carrying amount.